Zamiell/jud6s/README.md

 ## Version History

 * *1.3* - January 4th, 2016 - Updated the mod for Afterbirth and added some other goodies.
 Also moved the documentation from the Medium blog to GitHub.
-* *1.2* - July 13th, 2105 - Judas now starts with half of a soul heart in addition to his 1 red heart container.
+* *1.2* - July 13th, 2105 - Added half a soul heart to Judas.
 Made modifications to some buggy rooms.
 * *1.1* - July 1st, 2015 - The initial public release.
 The first weekly was played on this version.